Frankazo/come-criollo-client/README.md

 # Come Criollo:

-App to connect small business with people in third world countries, You as a User can see restaurants around your area, Like, leave reviews, and connect with them.
+App to help connect people with small businesses in third world countries, You as a User can see restaurants around your area, Like, leave reviews, and connect with them.

 ## Setup Steps

 1. Fork and clone this repository.
-1. Run ` npm install` to install all dependencies
+2. Run ` npm install` to install all dependencies
-1. Use `npm run server` to spin up the server.
+3. Use `npm start` to spin up the server.

 ## Important Links